gmrock/gmrock.github.io/_posts/2023-01-11-Flashing-SONOFF-Zigbee-Dongle-Plus-E.md

 ```
 brew install lrzsz
 ```
-* minicom internally uses `sx` to use XMODEM communication (this can be changed in Step 6 > #2 configuration page to make it use lsx.
-If you do so skip below points and jump to Step 3).
-However, if you look at the installation directory, inside `bin` directory for lrzsz there is no `sx` command.
+* minicom internally uses `sx` to use XMODEM communication (this can be changed in Step 7 `File transfer protocols` configuration page to make it use `lsx`.
+If you do so skip below steps and jump to Step 4).
+If you look at the installation's `bin` directory of `lrzsz` there is no `sx` executable.
-There is `lsx` command which is same as `sx`.
+There is `lsx` executable which is same as `sx`.

 ```
 ganesh@magal:/usr/local/Cellar/lrzsz/0.12.20_1/bin$ ls
 lrb	lrx	lrz	lsb	lsx	lsz	rz	sz
 ```
-`/usr/local/Cellar/lrzsz/0.12.20_1/bin` is the location where homebrew installed lrzsz.
+`/usr/local/Cellar/lrzsz/0.12.20_1/bin` is the location where homebrew installed `lrzsz`.
 * we will create a symlink called `sx` and link it to `lsx` which is already inside the `bin` directory.

 ```